 - Two tracks are offered by the TASL Program, Master of Arts in Teaching ASL and Masters Plus Colorado Teacher Licensure.
 The master's program is a 30 credit hour program allowing students to graduate with a Masters of Art (M.A.) in Teaching American Sign Language (ASL) as a foreign or as a modern language.
 The Masters Plus Colorado teacher Licensure consists of 39 credits and allows students to obtain a Master of Arts in Teaching ASL and a Colorado teaching licensure upon graduation.

 - The program is designed to provide quality instruction to prepare instructors to teach ASL.
 Courses are designed by content experts and are taught by highly qualified distance instructors.

 - Prior to admission, students are required to provide evidence of ASL proficiency.
 The goal of the program is to prepare students to teach ASL, not to provide ASL instruction to the students.
 Therefore, ASL proficiency is an entry requirement.
 Much of the program content will be delivered in ASL and therefore, language fluency is necessary.

 - As a bilingual program, all courses will employ different modes of communication, written English, ASL, and PSE through different forms of media.

 - Students will complete two courses (6 credits) per semester for five consecutive semesters.
 For the Masters Plus Colorado Teacher Licensure, students will complete two to three courses (6-9 credits) per semester for five consecutive semesters.

-- All courses are online with the exception of two weeks of onsite summer sessions for both summers.
+- All courses are online with the exception of four weeks of onsite summer sessions for both summers.